tramnguyenhere/integrify_company-database/README.md

 Write the queries to perform these following actions:

+In file `createDatabase.sql`, provide the following querries:

-- Create database with all tables with the neccessary properties and relationships (file `createDatabase.sql`)
+- Create database with all tables with the neccessary properties and relationships
+- Import data from the csv files to the created tables

 In file `retrieval.sql`, provide the following querries: